Meats and Sausages

 - 1 teaspoon hickory smoked salt

-Directions: Place 2 cups vinegar in 9x11-inch cake pan or plastic storage container.
-Add meat strips to container, making sure vinegar covers all strips; let soak 10 minutes, stirring occasionally to ensure distribution of vinegar on strips.
+Directions: Place 2 cups vinegar in 9 x11-inch cake pan or plastic storage container.
+Add meat strips to the container, making sure vinegar covers all strips; let soak 10 minutes, stirring occasionally to ensure distribution of vinegar on strips.

 Combine all marinade ingredients and place in a 1-gallon re-sealable plastic bag.
-Add lean meat slices to bag; seal bag and massage pieces to thoroughly distribute marinade over all meat strips.
-Refrigerate bag 1 to 24 hours.
+Add lean meat slices to the bag; seal and massage pieces to thoroughly distribute marinade over all meat strips.
+Refrigerate the bag for 10 to 24 hours.

-Remove meat slices from bag, and place flat, without touching each other, on clean dehydrator trays, oven racks or other drying trays.
-Immediately begin drying.
+Remove meat slices from the bag and place them flat, without touching each other, on clean dehydrator trays, oven racks, or other trays and immediately begin drying.

 Drying

 It is difficult to provide an exact number of hours needed to dry jerky.
-This depends on a thickness of meat, temperature, humidity and the type of dehydrator.
+This depends on the thickness of the meat, temperature, humidity, and the type of dehydrator.
 Start checking jerky after 4 hours.
 Dried jerky cracks but does not break when it is bent.

 If jerky was not heated in marinade prior to drying, the strips can be heated after drying as a safety precaution as described in Step 2 above.